ssimplexity/CS492_spring2026/README.md

 - 27 May: More on cut problems.
 LP-based rounding.
 - 1 June: LP-based rounding.
 Chapter 1.7 and 5.1-5.5 from Williamson and Shmoys.
 - 3 June: No lecture.
 Election day.
 - 8 June: Primal-dual method.
-Homework 4 out.
 Chapter 7.3 from Williamson and Shmoys and chapter 13.1 from Vazirani.
 - 10 June: Primal-dual method.
 Chapter 7.4 from Williamson and Shmoys, chapter 18 from Vazirani.
 - 15-19 June: Final exam period.